-★ Research Partnership - We are 'at the coal face' and see a real opportunity to partner with MDC to develop a comprehensive benchmark of youth wellbeing in the region/local economy.
+Research Partnership - We are 'at the coal face' and see a real opportunity for the region to develop a comprehensive benchmark of youth wellbeing in the region/local economy.
 With a clearer picture of what is happening, and needed, in our community, capacity can be built and resources better targeted to meet that need.

-The 2-year goal: Graeme Dingle Foundation to partner with MDC to deliver a research paper - ready to be reviewed in time for the Long-Term Plan to action findings.
+The 2-year goal: MDC to commission a research paper - ready to be reviewed in time for the Long-Term Plan to action findings.
 We also see potential for the youth sector in the region to access potential central government funding if we can show the issues and impact.

-Recommendation: MDC to commit \$50,000 over 2 years to facilitate the delivery of a research paper, to facilitate capacity building for the youth sector in Marlborough.
+Recommendation: MDC to commit funding to facilitate the delivery of a research paper, to facilitate capacity building for the youth sector in Marlborough.